Great Cooking Tips for Diabetes-Friendly Meals

-Having diabetes doesn’t mean you should lose the flavor in your cookies and dishes.
-There are so many things you can use instead of the unhealthy ingredients that are bad for your blood sugar levels.
+Having diabetes doesn’t mean we should lose the flavor in our cookies and dishes.
+There are so many things we can use instead of the unhealthy ingredients that are bad for our blood sugar levels.

 These include refined sugar, potatoes, ketchup, white rice, canned vegetables, and fruits, etc.

-By using both healthy and delicious ingredients, you will not only prevent dangerous blood sugar spikes but actually enjoy your food.
+By using both healthy and delicious ingredients, we’ll not only prevent dangerous blood sugar spikes but actually enjoy our food.

-Here are few cooking tips for diabetes-friendly meals that will cut calories and keep your blood sugar stable without losing flavor.
+Here are few cooking tips for diabetes-friendly meals that will cut calories and keep the blood sugar stable without losing flavor.

-Replace sugar with unsweetened applesauce for your favorite desserts.
-Even better, make homemade applesauce and use it whenever you need it.
-The trick, however, is to reduce the amount of wet ingredients in the recipe as applesauce contains a lot of liquid.
+We should eplace sugar with unsweetened applesauce for the favorite desserts.
+Even better, we need to make homemade applesauce and use it whenever needed.
+The trick, however, is to reduce the number of wet ingredients in the recipe as applesauce contains a lot of liquid.

-In that way, you can enjoy your favorite baking dessert without worrying about raising your blood sugar levels.
+In that way, we can enjoy our favorite baking dessert without worrying about raising our blood sugar levels.

-Use these tiny hydrophilic seeds in different recipes to boost your meal’s nutrition and volume.
-They can absorb a lot of water, becoming gelatinous and increasing the size of your dish.
+We need to use these tiny hydrophilic seeds in different recipes to boost our meal’s nutrition and volume.
+They can absorb a lot of water, becoming gelatinous and increasing the size of our dish.